Revealing the Local Cosmic Web from Galaxies by Deep Learning: Methods

 \subsection{Training}

-We divide the training and validation samples from TNG100 so that all sub-cubes from the validation sample do not overlap with those from the training sample.
+We divide the training and validation samples from \textsf{TNG100} so that all sub-cubes from the validation sample do not overlap with those from the training sample.
 As a result, we only use 525 sub-cubes --- 432 for training and 93 for validation.
-For each sub-cube, we make two $64^3$ uniform grids as a two-channel input layer: the number of target galaxies and the averaged radial peculiar velocity in units of ${\rm km/s}$.
-For the input layer, we apply the same Galactic-latitude mask to the CF3 data (masking out $|b|<10^\circ$).
+For each sub-cube, we make two $64^3$ uniform grids as a two-channel input layer; each channel stores the number of target galaxies \tcg{($N_{\rm gal}$)} and the averaged radial peculiar velocity \tcg{($V_{\rm pec}$)} in units of ${\rm km/s}$.
+For the input layer, we apply the same Galactic-latitude mask as the CF3 data (masking out $|b|<10^\circ$).
 For the output layer, we normalize the logarithm of dark-matter density to be

-so that all values in the output layer would be between $-1$ and $+1$.
+\tcg{where $\rho_0$ is the mean dark matter density of the Universe} so that all values in the output layer would be between $-1$ and $+1$.

-For data augmentation, we allow swapping the $(x,y,z)$-axes of each sub-cube so that the number of samples becomes three times larger.
-We also make more data augmentation by flipping the axis direction, which in return increases the number of samples eight times.
-Note that, unlike U-Net or V-Net, we have not split a single cube into multiple smaller cubes for data augmentation, to prevent the change of Galactic-latitude mask and the radial peculiar velocity.
-In the end, we obtain the total 10,368 and 2,232 samples, respectively, in training and validation sets.
+For data augmentation, we allow swapping the $(x,y,z)$-axes of each sub-cube, which increases the number of samples by a factor of three.
+We further increase the sample size by flipping the axis direction, with which the number of samples increases eight times.
+Note that, unlike U-Net or V-Net, we do not split a single cube into multiple smaller cubes for data augmentation because that would change of \tcg{the} Galactic-latitude mask and the radial peculiar velocity.
+In the end, we obtain 10,368 and 2,232 samples, respectively, in training and validation sets.

-We build our CNN architecture by using the Keras \citep{chollet2015} with the Tensorflow backend \citep{abadi2015}.
-We use the Adam optimizer \citep{kingma2014} with learning rate $10^{-3}$ and adopt the mean squared error as the loss function.
-We use the NVIDIA Tesla V100-PCIE 16GB GPU card for training, and we set mini-batch size as 6 to be able to run within the given GPU memory.
-For each training, we run 200 epochs by using 1,728 mini-batches per epoch, and it takes about 73 hours for a single run.